alpual/farming-the-rio-grande-valley/Readme.md

 ## Contributions

 This is an open source project, and all are welcome to contribute.
-Please view our [contribution guidelines](on our [Wiki](https://github.com/alpual/farming-the-rio-grande-valley/wiki).) for more on how to contribute.
+Please view our [contribution guidelines](on our [Wiki](https://github.com/alpual/farming-the-rio-grande-valley/wiki).) for more.